BonsaiDen/JavaScript-Garden/doc/this.md

     new Bar().method();

 When `method` gets called on a instance of `Bar`, `this` will now refer to that instance.

 ### Best Practices

 Don't try to work around the behavior of `this` in JavaScript.
-Instead **understand** how and why it works the way it does.
+Instead, **understand** how and why it works the way it does.
 Otherwise you'll end up with a lot of bugs that seem to be there for no good reason.